-• Niki de Saint Phalle, Born Catherine Marie Anges Fal de Saint Phalle on October 29th 1930, was a Franco-American artist.
+• Niki de Saint Phalle, born Catherine Marie Agnés Fal de Saint Phalle on October 29th, 1930, was a Franco-American Artist.
 She lived in many places such as New York, Paris, Tuscany, and San Diego!
 She did not go to art school and was not professionally trained, that is why her art works is often known as "outsider art."
 Her works are found in many countries, such as Germany, France, the US, Japan, Italy, Sweden, and Taiwan.
-She is a world renowned artist that has had many exhibitions in her lifetime and continues to after her death.
+She is a world-renowned artist with many exhibitions in her lifetime and after her death.